hdsu-bioquant/scArchon/README.md

 - Ensure that you have a GPU with CUDA 12.4+ and Singularity 3.6+ available

 # Input / Outputs
 - Input: annotated dataset (adata) in .h5ad format.
 The dataset should ideally be count normalised (typically to 10,000) and log-normalised.
-The dataset should contain the couples control-perturbed necessary for the training along the control you want to get the prediciton from.
-See the Kang dataset and the section below for an example.
+The dataset should contain the couples control-perturbed necessary for the training along the control you want to get the prediction from.
+Ensure unique variables and observations.
+See the Kang dataset and the section *Running your experiments* for an example.
 - Outputs:
     - .h5ad with prediction, alongside the control and perturbed data.
 Stored in `results/{experiment_name}/h5ad/{experiment_name}_{tool}_{target}.h5ad`
     - Metrics results.
 Stored in `results/{experiment_name}/metrics/{experiment_name}_{tool}_{target}_distance_scores.csv`